janderson2024/C-_File_Gen/README.md

 Finally writeToCpp handles writing the .cpp file and writeToH writes the .h file.

-Both will create their files in the cpp_Gen folder.
+Both will create their files in the C-_File_Gen folder created when cloning the project